Does Gum Disease Increase the Likelihood of Alzheimer’s Disease?

 Size of the Study Does Matter

-Neurologist Dr. Joshua Daniel of Shore Physicians Group, who also serves as Co-Director of the Flora Baker Center for Alzheimer’s Disease and Related Disorders, said unfortunately the sample study was too small to establish a definite link between periodontal health and the likelihood that people with gum disease are at a greater risk to develop Alzheimer’s disease.
+Neurologist Dr. Joshua Daniel of Shore Physicians Group, said unfortunately the sample study was too small to establish a definite link between periodontal health and the likelihood that people with gum disease are at a greater risk to develop Alzheimer’s disease.

 Researchers in England, Drs.
 John Crean and Sim K. Singhro, examined brain tissue samples donated by 10 patients without dementia and 10 patients with dementia.
 They found gum disease bacteria, lipopolysaccharides, in the sample from four of the people with dementia and none of the people who did not have dementia.
 Bacteria can enter the bloodstream through everyday activities such as eating, chewing and brushing teeth and once in the bloodstream, the bacteria can be carried to other parts of the body.
 The researchers hypothesized that when the bacteria reaches the brain, it may trigger an immune system response (like it does in the mouth), killing brain cells.
 This immune response could be one mechanism that leads to changes in the brain, which is typical in Alzheimer’s disease.
 It could play a role in causing symptoms such as confusion and deteriorating memory.